 Dear Seniors,

-I'm a HR person working for an Engineering based designing sector in which the company's revenue is based on the productive work hours spent by the employees.
-While reviewing attendance reports, i analysed that on an average min.25 guys are on leave each day which is actualy 10% of the total team strength.
-Is this a burning alarm to act ?
-I would like to take your views to perceive better.
+I'm an HR professional working for an engineering-based design sector in which the company's revenue is dependent on the productive work hours spent by the employees.
+While reviewing attendance reports, I analyzed that on average, a minimum of 25 employees are on leave each day, which actually accounts for 10% of the total team strength.
+Is this a cause for concern?
+I would appreciate your insights to gain a better perspective.

 From India, Chennai